-CHF 1,000 2020 2019 Continuing education 89 129
+CHF 1,000 2021 2020 Continuing education 129 89

-Continuing education mainly comprises income from PEAK and other courses, and from the Info Day.
+Continuing education mainly comprises income from PEAK and other courses.

-The decline in income compared to the previous year is mainly attributable to the fact that, as a result of COVID-19 control measures, various events had to be cancelled or replaced with online events.
+The lower income in the previous year is mainly attributable to the fact that, as a result of COVID-19 control measures, various events had to be cancelled or replaced with online events.